 The Credit Facility contains a number of negative covenants that, subject to certain exceptions, are substantially similar to the covenants contained in the Notes.
 The Credit Facility also requires compliance with a financial covenant as of the last day of each fiscal quarter, such that Adjusted EBITDA (as defined) for the trailing 12-month period must equal or exceed the utilized portion of the Credit Facility, if drawn.
-The Company was in compliance with this financial covenant as of March 31, 2023.
+As of June 30, 2023, the Company was in compliance with this financial covenant and \$27.0 million of borrowings remain outstanding under the Credit Facility.

 Fair Value of Long-Term Debt.
-The estimated fair value of the Notes was approximately \$409.5 million for March 31, 2023 and \$360.6 million for December 31, 2022, which values were estimated using quoted market prices (Level 1 inputs).
+The estimated fair value of the Notes was approximately \$421.6 million for June 30, 2023 and \$360.6 million for December 31, 2022, which values were estimated using quoted market prices (Level 1 inputs).
 The fair value of the Credit Facility approximates its carrying amount as it is revolving, variable rate debt, and is classified as a Level 2 measurement.